 The City of Virginia Beach approved a three-phase bridge reconstruction project that included demolishing the previous bridge, construction of a temporary bridge, construction of road approaches and a new two-lane bridge.

 Temporary Bridge Construction

+The temporary bridge provided the Sandbridge community continuous access throughout construction.
 Before the temporary bridge construction began, a Type III Impervious Turbidity Curtain was installed in the waterway.
-The Turbidity Curtain controlled sediment that might flow into Hell’s Point Creek from the construction site.
+The Turbidity Curtain controlled construction related sediment in Hell’s Point Creek.

 These layers, also known as lifts, stabilized the approach roadways for the temporary bridge.

 The nonwoven geotextile fabric is a drainage layer that separates the course aggregates, promotes positive drainage and prevents stones from falling through the geogrid’s apertures.
 The geogrid stabilizes the subgrade by spreading the load across the entire plane.

 After the bridge approach roadways were stabilized and capable of bearing the weight of heavy machinery, temporary bridge construction began.
 The temporary bridge began accepting traffic in April 2019.